Developer: Parallax Software

 - The used enemy Class 3 Gophers are only used as mine-laying robots in the game, but that isn't the only AI mode they have!
 If set to use default AI, they will chase the player slowly and fire blue lasers at them.
 Some custom levels use this behavior.

 - In addition to the used cloaking mode where a robot is always cloaked, there is an alternate mode where the robot is only cloaked when it is not attacking, that goes unused by all the game's robots.

 All projectiles are defined in a table, and a few entries go unused.

-Projectile #8 is completely uninitialized, with all of the fields unset and at default values.
-Stats are defined for this weapon in version 1.0, but aren't loaded, and the referenced sprite isn't included.
+- Projectile #8 is completely uninitialized, with all of the fields zeroed out.
+Stats are defined for this weapon in version 1.0 as well as the shareware, but aren't loaded, and the referenced sprite isn't included.
 It also moves at the same speed as the Class 1 Drone's projectile, and does 8 damage on Trainee up to 18 on Insane.

-None of the sprites referenced for these powerups exist, and even if they are modified to have sprites, they can't be picked up due to their pickup routines being commented out in the source.
-However, some have some lingering code that still functions.
+None of the sprites referenced for these powerups exist, and even if they are modified to have sprites, they can't be picked up due to their pickup routines being removed in the game's code.

 $POWERUP_UNUSED name="R_Pill" vclip_num=27 hit_sound=83 $POWERUP_UNUSED name="P_Pill" vclip_num=28 hit_sound=83

 The source code describes these as powerups for a scrapped radar feature, where the first one would cause it to show robots, and the second would cause it to show powerups.
 Neither of these function, since the radar was scrapped.
 There is also a flag defined that would show robots on maps, but no powerup was ever made to grant it and it doesn't work at all.